The Magistrate (1959 film)

 The Magistrate (Il magistrato) is a 1959 Italian-language drama film directed by Luigi Zampa.
 It was a co-production with Spain and France.
 Spaniard José Suárez stars in the film, which was shot in Madrid (exterior locations Plaza de España, Plaza Mayor, Parque del Oeste), with a French, Italian and Spanish cast.
 The name of the Italian city where the action takes place is never mentioned.

+It is one of a handful of mid-20th century films that focused on a "judge and his work" (emphasis supplied).
+One review of Italian films called it "sometimes tending towards demagogy".

 A 21-year-old Claudia Cardinale played the role of Orlando's wife in the film.